lyz-code/bruty/README.md

 bruty https://fake.web -f uris.txt
 ```

+If you don't want to wait until the command ends to see the results use the `-v`
+flag.

 ### Fake 404 pages

 Some sites return a 200 status code for the 404, if it's your case, inspect the